-Step 7: Complete Continuing Education Requirements
+Step 7: Keep Advancing Your Career by Completing Continuing Education Requirements

 State boards of nursing often require nurses to complete continuing education or professional development hours as a condition of license renewal.
 Similarly, professional bodies often require nurses to take continuing education as a condition of certification renewal.
 Failure to complete continuing education can cause the loss of licensure or certification.

-- Mark certification and licensing renewal dates on a calendar.
+To help you remember your renewal dates, mark certification and licensing renewal dates on a calendar.
 To avoid an unintentional lapse in certification or an expired license, nurses should keep track of all renewal dates so they can appropriately schedule continuing education classes.

 To recap, with a minimum of an undergraduate degree in nursing, licensure, and nursing experience as well as voluntary certification, IV instructors make roughly $70,000 a year to instruct other nurses n techniques used in IV therapy in educational institutions or hospitals.